 The Medical School has an extensive Think Ahead programme for researchers.
 The programme is a comprehensive blend of training workshops, career mentoring, and carefully selected work-based opportunities.

 Most departments and groups hold regular research seminars featuring external and internal speakers.
 Trainees are invited to attend any that would be of interest to them.
 For example, the Mellanby Bone Centre holds regular Early Career Researcher Sessions.
 These are interactive 20-30 minute follow-up talks – with Q&A – delivered by the Mellanby Centre invited speakers.
 The main topic of this session is the highs and lows of the speaker’s research career – from PhD to Principal Investigator.
 The session is intended to give MSc, PhD and postdocs the opportunity to discuss topics such as mentoring, career path options and work-life balance, and to hear about the successes – and pitfalls – of a career in science from an early-career researcher with (or without) a tenure-track faculty position.

 The Clinical Academic Society holds a regular range of educational and social events for all trainees.
-It is also organising a peer mentoring scheme whereby trainees can be mentored by those at the next higher stage of training.

 Mentoring: there is a well established mentoring programme for Academic Clinical Fellows, who are matched with more senior clinical academics from other departments.
 Clinical Lecturers are encouraged to take part in the Academy of Medical Sciences' mentoring scheme.